Intummadee/GIT_React/README.md

 )
 ```

-- สามารถใช้ JS ด้านล่างแทนการใช้ tag <a> ได้
+- can use the JS below instead of the <a> tag.
 ```JS
 <div
   onClick={() => window.open(source_code_link, "_blank")}